Defenders of Pope Pius XII Pay Tribute to Sister Margherita Marchione

 “We co-sponsored a United Nations conference on Jan.
 17, 2021 with the Holy See Mission to the U.N.
 I revealed, in my statement, that it is a Jewish responsibility to recognize the life-saving effort of the Vatican under the pontificate of Pius XII, since ingratitude is the worst character flaw a Jew can have.
 The evidence we have unearthed since 2006 is incontrovertible.

-“Sister Margherita will be so sorely missed as unwavering defender of the Catholic Church.”
+“Sister Margherita will be so sorely missed as an unwavering defender of the Catholic Church.”

 Ronald Rychlak